CIAMOD/motives/README.md

 ## Methodology

 The simplification algorithm is based on a refinement of the abstract simplification algorithm for λ-ring expressions developed in [Alfaya '22].
-See [Sanchez, Alfaya, Pizarroso '24] for the complete mathematical description of the algorithms and equations used by the package.
+See [Sanchez, Alfaya and Pizarroso '24] for the complete mathematical description of the algorithms and equations used by the package.

 The package works on λ-rings (R,λ,σ) under the following assumptions:
 - R is a unital abelian ring with no additive torsion.